Policies & Procedures

 A commencement ceremony is held once a year in May.
 Degrees will be officially awarded and diplomas mailed out once the academic requirements are met and verified at the end of any term.
 All graduates who finish their program at the end of any term are invited to participate in the spring graduate commencement ceremony.
 Those who complete their degree requirements in the summer term have the option to participate in the May ceremony preceding the summer term.
-APPLICATION FOR GRADUATION forms will be sent to qualifying students at the beginning of their final semester.
+The application for graduation is available on MurphyOnline under Student Services / Student Records.
 All students are encouraged to attend the commencement ceremony, though it is not required.
 Caps and gowns are provided by the university at no extra charge.
 Hoods, which are conferred during the ceremony, may be purchased through the university bookstore or returned to the UST Bookstore after the ceremony.
 Additional information about the commencement ceremony may be found on the UST commencement website.

-Diplomas are sent six to eight weeks after completing all degree requirements, including all paperwork and bound Master's Essays are submitted and received.
+Diplomas are sent six to eight weeks after completing all degree requirements, including all paperwork and bound Master's Projects are submitted and received.